0x2b3bfa0/hantro-omx-shim/README.md

 You may meed to tweak `Makefile` to achieve a successful build.
 Specially you need to set the path to your Android NDK.
 Also you will probably like to have the toolchain executables in your `PATH`

+Also, you may (optionally) replace the libraries on `./lib` by the ones extracted from your device.
+This shouldn't be needed.